willetto/Frontend-Mentor-QR/README.md

 ### Continued development

-I want to fiind a neater, cleaner solution to centering componets onto a page.
+I want to find a neater, cleaner solution to centering componets onto a page.
 I also had to guess at the border-radius values.
 I want to figure out either the math or a better method for matching those curves.

 ## Author